 Who was your favourite author when you were young?

 Geoffrey Trease.
 Or maybe Leon Garfield.
 Can you tell?

 Do you write with a computer or pen and paper?

 Both.
 I carry notebooks with me wherever I go and scribble things in them – sometimes just notes, other times whole scenes.
 Then I type the notes up on my laptop later.
 I use Scrivener for writing and editing my work, and I often use spreadsheets for planning out the action and pace.

 How long does it take to write a book?

-For me, it takes about a year and a half, but it depends on the book.
+For me, it takes about a year and a half or two, but it depends on the book.
+Goddess took five years.
 Because I write historical fiction, there’s an awful lot of research that goes on, and that alone can take months.